orestikoni/library-management-system/README.md

 # Library Management System

 This is a simple desktop Library Management System written in Java (JavaFX).
-It provides a small GUI for library administrators and users to manage books, categories, reservations, reviews and suggestions.
+It provides a small GUI for library administrators and users to manage books, categories, reservations, reviews and sugg[...]

 ## Repository layout